 · Individual packages of peanut butter/cheese crackers

 · Individual cans of fruit (in fruit juice, not heavy syrup)

 · 100% Fruit snacks or fruit leather

 This community will provide snack packs to approximately 90 children for 36 weeks this school year.
 Providing nutritious food that the children will enjoy costs about $6/week/child.
 How will you help feed a hungry child this school year?

 Questions?
-Talk to Nancy Bare, Racheal Garcia, or Sue Eldon.
+Talk to Nancy Bare or Racheal Garcia.